 Social media is an incredibly powerful and free tool that businesses of all sizes can use to their advantage, from building a reputable brand to engaging with customers.
-With over 420 billion people actively using social media, there’s no denying its importance.
+With over 420 million people actively using social media, there’s no denying its importance.
 Especially when 54% of those active users are browsing to buy.
 The stats certainly speak for themselves but how do you measure the impact of social media on your business?

 How is social media impact measured?

 Getting across the importance of social media and measuring its positive impact on your business can feel tricky to navigate if you don’t have the knowledge but there’s no disputing its value.
 In fact, “52% surveyed in the recent Smart Insights and Clutch Social Media report confirmed that social media has positively influenced their revenue and sales with Facebook and Linkedin providing the highest value for businesses”.

 If you’re unsure of where, to begin with measuring the impact of social media on your business then look no further, we have listed 3 ways listed below to help get you started:

 This is a great starting point when measuring content engagement and you should begin with:

 - Followers – when it comes to followers it’s easy to get distracted by how many you have but it’s also crucial you monitor just how fast your follower’s list is growing.
 A slow or stagnant rise could mean your followers are engaging with your content and it might be time to switch it up.
 Just remember to never buy your followers!

 - Likes, comments and shares – when it comes to social media the general consensus is likes are king.
 It means your content is effective and resonating with its audience and the more likes you acquire the more the algorithm of the platform will work to your advantage.
 The same goes for shares which have the added benefit of ensuring your posts reach a wider audience and network.
 Comments invite conversation and reiterate the importance of your post and replying to them keeps that conversation going.